LuiseFischer/Explore-Boverbreen/README.md

 to give an idea of the developed concept of the application.

 # Usage note
-Some functions have already been implemented, but not all of them.
+Many functions have already been implemented, but not all of them.
 In particular, the automatic showing and hiding of layers is not yet consistent.
-It is recommended to manually switch off 3D models for the 2D view and tour mode.
+It is recommended to manually switch off 3D models for the 2D view and tour-mode.

 # folder structure